YT Explorer

 Filter the displayed links

-The YT Explorer provides two means to filter the content:
+The ANALYZE Explorer provides two means to filter the content:

 • A fast textual filter that considers artifact names only

-• Means to configure and save filter configurations which consider attributes of the link type and the artifact type as they are defined in the YT Configuration, e.g., link types, artifact types etc.
+• Means to configure and save filter configurations which consider attributes of the link type and the artifact type as they are defined in the ANALYZE Configuration, e.g., link types, artifact types etc.

 Textual filters